devicetree-org/devicetree-specification/source/chapter5-flattened-format.rst

 ==================================

 The Devicetree Blob (DTB) format is a flat binary encoding of devicetree data.
-It used to exchange devicetree data between software programs.
+It is used to exchange devicetree data between software programs.
 For example, when booting an operating system, firmware will pass a DTB to the OS kernel.

 .. note::